 During the past twenty-five years, the biotechnology industry has rapidly grown from its infancy to generating revenues of over \$20 billion per year.
 The history of the biotechnology industry in the US clearly shows that most new ventures are initiated and new companies are established within regions which boast state-of-the-art academic research centers, offer a pool of graduates well-trained in the cutting edge technologies and have clusters of eminent researchers and faculty engaged in developing innovative and revolutionary technologies.
 The best examples of these include the Bay Area, Boston, the Washington D.C./Maryland area and Research Triangle Park (RTP).
 The state of Georgia will benefit significantly by establishing a center of excellence and a graduate training program in Bioinformatics by providing a much needed boost to the region's emergent biotechnology industry.
-Professor Xu and his colleagues have designed a very comprehensive program to advance the frontiers of Bioinformatics to analyze, interpret and exploit the plethora of information obtained from the genomics, proteomics and molecular biology research.
+Professor Xu and his colleagues have designed a very comprehensive program to advance the frontiers of Bioinformatics research as well as to train young scientists in the applications of modern computational tools to analyze, interpret and exploit the plethora of information obtained from the genomics, proteomics and molecular biology research.